adrianosanick/AprendendoOpenCV/README.md

-# AprendendoOpenCV
+# ApreendendoOpenCV
-Aprendendo a biblioteca OpenCV
+Apreendendo a biblioteca OpenCV